 For a detailed list of our partners, please click here to visit our partners page.

-Richard Belcham works with Inasmuch Community Society in Abbotsford.
+Richard Belcham is Executive Director of Inasmuch Community Society in Abbotsford.
 Inasmuch provides transition housing, settlement services and customized employment support for refugee claimants in the Fraser Valley.
 He is a passionate advocate for refugee claimants and loves to remove barriers to service access, giving them the very best start to their new lives in Canada.

 Prior to working for Inasmuch he was Employee Experience Manager at a large manufacturing company in the Fraser Valley.
 He has an extensive background in HR, corporate communications and marketing.
 Originally from the UK, Richard immigrated to Canada in 2011 and has been a resident of the Fraser Valley ever since.